Andrea D'Amico (football agent): Career and awards

 According to the Italian Autorità Garante della Concorrenza e del Mercato, as a sports agent in 2006, D'Amico ranked in fifth place for market share by volume (2.62%) and in second place for market share by value (8.6%).
-He was voted best agent for the 2014/2015 football season, at the Italian Sport Awards.
-For 17 years, he was the agent for Gennaro Gattuso, who returned to Italy from Scotland, appearing for Milan some years later, and also in 1992 for Gianluigi Lentini, who initially was on loan from Turin rather than being transferred as a player to the Rossoneri team.
+He was voted best agent for the 2014–15 football season, at the Italian Sport Awards.
+For 17 years, he was the agent for Gennaro Gattuso, who returned to Italy from Scotland, appearing for A.C.
+Milan some years later, and also in 1992 for Gianluigi Lentini, who initially was on loan from Turin rather than being transferred as a player to the Rossoneri team.
 He represented Alessandro Del Piero, securing and negotiating contracts and image, and brought Sebastian Giovinco first to Juventus and then to Toronto FC, where he was named Most Valuable Player in the 2015 Major League Soccer (MLS) season.

 Together with his associates, D'Amico has worked on signings for numerous footballers, including Francesco Toldo, Dino Baggio, Salvatore Bocchetti, Domenico Criscito, Marco Donadel, Luca Rigoni, Marco Rigoni, Maxi López, Luca Antonini, Ignazio Abate, Vincenzo Iaquinta, Alberto Aquilani and Ishak Belfodil.
 In addition, he was instrumental in Fabio Cannavaro's transfer to Dubai-based Al-Ahli in 2010.
 D'Amico has been Marco Borriello's agent since January 2016.
 Following the opportunity to transfer to America to play in MLS, the former Carpi player was signed to Atalanta and is under contract until June 2016.